james-card/NanoOs/README.md

 To address this, NanoOs borrows a concept from early versions of UNIX.
 The command entries in the Commands library have an attribute called "shellCommand".
 Commands that have this attribute set to "true" will *REPLACE* the shell process when they execute.
 All other commands will run in a different process slot.
 This allows mission-critical processes to be guaranteed a slot to run in while doing normal process management for most processes.
 The shell is automatically restarted by the scheduler when a shell process exits.

+### User Processes

+Currently, all available user processes, including the shell, are implemented in the [Commands.cpp](blob/main/Commands.cpp) library.
+The OS may support commands from a file system in a later version.
+See the output of the `help` command for details of the available commands.

 ### Background Processes

 Since NanoOs aims to emulate parts of UNIX, background user processes are supported.
 As in UNIX-like environments, launching a process in the background is achieved in a similar manner to UNIX shells:  By appending an ampersand ('&') to the end of the command line.

 *NOTE:*  Background processes do not have access to stdout/stderr.
 Their only communication mechanism is inter-process communication.

+## Multi-user Support

+NanoOs supports two login shells:  One on the serial port available through the USB connection and one on the serial port available through the GPIO connection.
+The shells are started at boot time and are automatically restarted by the scheduler if they are killed.
+Like the first version of UNIX, this means that the OS can support two (2) concurrent users.

+When the shells are started, they are unowned.
+When a user logs in, the user takes over ownership of the shell.
+Any processes started by the shell become owned by the user that owns the shell.
+Only the same user or the root user can kill a process owned by a user.
+Only the root user can kill an unowned shell process.

 ## Message Passing